pedrib/PoC/advisories/Cisco/cisco_ise_rce.md

 ## End to End exploit
 By now you should have a decent idea of how to build a full exploit chain.
 Since vulnerability #2 (AMF RCE) can only be exploited by an authenticated administrator, we can set up a trap using vulnerability #1 (stored XSS) as an unauthenticated attacker.

+The attack sequence is as follows:

-By abusing the stored cross site scripting, we can create a malicious Javascript that will be stored in /admin/LiveLogSettingsServlet.
-If a logged in user visits that page the Javascript payload (see below) will send a *XMLHttpRequest* to */admin/messagebroker/amfsecure* with the payload created by the AMF Java code (see below), and start the exploit described in vulnerability #2 (AMF RCE) to obtain a reverse shell as the iseadminuser.
+1. By abusing the stored cross site scripting (vulnerability #1), we can create a malicious Javascript (payload below) that will be stored in */admin/LiveLogSettingsServlet*
+2. If a logged in user visits that page, the Javascript payload will send a *XMLHttpRequest* to */admin/messagebroker/amfsecure* with the payload created by the AMF Java code below (vulnerability #2), achieving remote code execution as the iseadminportal user

-Once we have the reverse shell, we can run the following command to abuse vulnerability #3 (privilege escalation):
+3. The exploit code will return a reverse shell, and we can then use the incorrect file permissions (vulnerability #3) to escalate our privileges to root:

 ```
 python -c 'import os;f=open("/opt/CSCOcpm/bin/file-info.sh", "a+", 0);f.write("if [ \"$1\" == 1337 ];then\n/bin/bash\nfi\n");f.close();os.system("sudo /opt/CSCOcpm/bin/file-info.sh 1337")'
 ```

-This will add an "if" clause at the end of */opt/CSCOcpm/bin/file-info.sh* that looks for the "1337" parameter, and executes /bin/bash as root when it sees it.
+This python code will add an "if" clause at the end of */opt/CSCOcpm/bin/file-info.sh* that looks for the "1337" parameter, and executes /bin/bash as root when it sees it.
 That way we won't mess with any important system functionality that might use that file, and we will get our full root shell.

 The full exploit, written in Ruby, [is available here](https://github.com/pedrib/PoC/blob/master/exploits/ISEpwn/ISEpwn.rb).